Frequently asked questions

 One of Statistics Estonia’s main goals is to expand the use of register data, harmonise submission deadlines, and ensure data exchange between state agencies.
 However, the wider use of register data is hindered by the fact that the data available in databases and registers do not fully satisfy the needs of official statistics.
 For example, accounting reports do not provide the level of detail required by the users of business statistics.
 Also, there are differences between the definitions of accounting and statistical indicators, due to which it is not possible to produce internationally comparable business statistics based only on accounting data.

-Data can be submitted in the electronic data submission environment eSTAT, where questionnaires are partially prefilled with data already submitted to other state agencies.
+In the data submission environment, the questionnaires are partially prefilled with data already submitted to other state agencies.

 What does an enterprise gain by submitting data?